Bicycle and Pedestrian Injury Attorneys in Maryland

 - Bicycle and pedalcyclist crashes are highest in metropolitan areas.
 Baltimore City saw an average of 181 cycle-involved accidents each year accounting for 25 percent of the state’s cyclist accidents.
 Over 85 percent of the accidents occurred in the Baltimore and Washington Metropolitan areas.

 What types of injuries occur in a car crash with a cyclist or pedestrian?

-Riders and pedestrians are far less protected in a crash than a driver.
+Riders and pedestrians are far less protected in an accident than a driver.
 Because of this, people on bikes and on foot are more likely to sustain serious, catastrophic injuries than the people in the vehicle.
-Some of the more common types of injuries a rider or pedestrian may sustain include:
+Some of the more common types of injuries a rider or pedestrian may sustain when hit by a car include:

 - Traumatic brain injuries

 - Broken or crushed bones